snodecoder/IntuneCD-AzureDevOps-Template/README.md

    - Policy.ReadWrite.SecurityDefaults
    - Group.ReadWrite.All

+After adding the permissions, don't forget to provide Admin consent for them.

    ***Make sure to perform all necessary security reviews within your organizations before deploying in production environments***

 3. **Configure Environment**: